Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Development of DCF-based Methods

-The circulant samples used by the correlation filter trackers have a huge disadvantage, that is, the boundary effect.
+The circulant samples used by the DCF-based trackers have a huge disadvantage, that is, the boundary effect.
 The aforementioned filters usually used a cosine window to weaken the boundary effect, which can only reduce the boundary effect to a certain extent.
 Such a method cannot solve the problem of inaccurate response value to the circulant samples that centered at the boundary to a large extent.
 Under such consideration, trackers such as the KCF tracker \cite{Henriques2015TPAMI} and the DSST tracker \cite{danelljan2014BMVC} the only sample 2-3 times the original object size.
-To settle this issue, M. Danelljan \emph{et al.} proposed the SRDCF tracker \cite{Danelljan2015ICCV}, which samples 16 times the object size, which enabled sufficient negative samples learned, thus ensuring better tracking robustness.
+To settle this issue, brilliant trackers \cite{Danelljan2015ICCV,danelljan2016CVPR,lukezic2017CVPR,Galoogahi2017ICCV} which enabled sufficient negative samples learned while alleviating boundary effect, thus ensuring better tracking robustness.